Paying for your Post-Secondary Plans

 • Selective Service and drug conviction questions will be eliminated to reduce applicant barriers.

-• The new FAFSA will not be available to fill out until December 2023 for the 2024-25 school year.
+• The FAFSA will not be available to fill out until October 2024 for the 2025-26 school year.

 • Michigan does not have a deadline.
 May 1, 2024 is the deadline to qualify for the Michigan Tuition Grant which is for students who are planning to attend a private college in Michigan.